calvinklau/SENG513/README.md

-# SENG513
+# Web-Systems

-A collection of assignments written for SENG 513: Web-Based Systems.
+A collection of assignments written for my Web-Based Systems course.